seanox/micro-file-exchange/README.md

 a normal local synchronized directory then exists for the user, which he can use as usual.

 Concurrent accesses are handled very simply -- whoever writes last wins.

-If the service or the mail account is not accessible, all files are write-protected.
+If the service or the mail account is not accessible, all files are read-only.